buvis/docs/src/catalogue/transmission.md

 ## Description

-Transmission is a cross-platform BitTorrent client
+Transmission is a cross-platform BitTorrent client.

 ## k8 at home search